 Nearly 3 million adults in Texas have diabetes and more than 20% of those people don’t even know it.
 Without proper care, diabetes can lead to other health issues such as kidney failure or neuropathy.
-At Fulshear Family Medicine, which serves Katy, and Fulshear, Texas, the experienced medical team, including Bin Sung, MD, FAAP, provides comprehensive diabetes care that includes ongoing management and education.
+At Fulshear Family Medicine, which serves Katy, and Fulshear, Texas, the experienced medical team, provides comprehensive diabetes care that includes ongoing management and education.
 To schedule an appointment with the top-notch team, call the office or click the online booking button.

 Diabetes is a chronic disease in which your blood sugar levels are higher than normal.
 The sugar in your blood, also referred to as glucose, serves as energy for your cells.
 Normally, the hormone insulin, which is produced in your pancreas, helps transport the sugar from your blood to your cells to provide energy.

 If you have diabetes, it’s due to an issue that involves your insulin.
 For those with Type 1 diabetes, their pancreas doesn’t make enough, or any, insulin.
 For those with Type 2 diabetes, the pancreas makes insulin, however, it isn’t able to transport the sugar into the cell.

 Type 2 diabetes is diagnosed more often than Type 1 diabetes.
 Women can also develop diabetes during pregnancy, which is referred to as gestational diabetes.
 Though gestational diabetes usually resolves after the baby is born, women who develop this type of diabetes during pregnancy are at greater risk of Type 2 diabetes.

 Your diabetes symptoms may vary in severity depending on whether you have Type 1 or Type 2 diabetes.
 With Type 1 diabetes the symptoms develop quickly and with Type 2 diabetes symptoms develop slowly over time.